ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### MMTK Trajectories
 In MMTK trajectories are stored with element information and a list of position vectors separately.
 I would definitely prefer to avoid this.

+### Isotropic systems
+For isotropic systems, improvements in statistics can be achieved by averaging over orthogonal directions.
+To allow this to be taken advantage of by non-expert users (while maintaining performance for expert users) I would suggest having an option/flag to specify if the system is isotropic.
+If this is not set True/False then for the first calculation of FQt etc, it is calculated separately for each orthogonal direction and compared.
+If they are within a certain tolerance, the system is assumed to be isotropic (could also repeat this test every n calculations of FQt etc).
+This does have a small risk that the system would be incorrectly determined to be isotropic, therefore invalidating all refinements, however I think the probability is vanishingly small. *discuss this at June 2018 developer meeting*